 Island of Hawaii – Indoor social gatherings of more than 25 people and outdoor gatherings of more than 100 have been forbidden.

 Kauai – gathering limits were increased to 40 people indoors and 100 outdoors.
 Events larger than that require attendees to present proof of vaccination or a negative test.

 Maui – outdoor restrictions have been lifted but indoor gatherings are still limited to up to 10 people.

 Oahu – All capacity limits have been lifted but attendees must present proof of vaccination or a negative COVID-19 test for large events.

 Hawaii has been progressively reopening its tourist venues and other services.
 As of now visitors can visit or enjoy,

 Tattoo parlors, hair salons, barber shops and nail salons

-Banned countries from visiting US
+Banned countries from visiting US (Until Nov.
+7 only)

 To forgo the mandatory 10-day quarantine they can upload a negative PCR COVID-19 test no older than 72 hours and from a trusted partner.
 They must upload it before boarding and bring the original document with them.